AndyPaglia/ACTAM_Project/README.md

 We encountered some problems during the implementation of the code:
 1) WaveSurfer.js is a library that has many limitations: limited file format support, performance, complexity in integrating it with other parts of a web application, also the documentation, even though is decent, find some gaps in information.
 To compensate the WaveSurfer's limitations we integrated Web Audio API to lighten the computation.

-2) Calling asynchronous functions (like DecodeAudioData).
+2) Calling asynchronous functions.
 This caused many problems in the buffer managing.
+To lower this problem, the code must ensure that operations that depend on each other are processed sequentially and that the memory is well managed.
+Example of an asynchronous function: DecodeAudioData.
 The primary purpose of DecodeAudioData, for example, is to asynchronously decode audio file data, such as MP3 or WAV,  into a form that can be played back or manipulated using other Web Audio API features.

 3) Managing the high number of messages from the server to the client.
 To adjust this problem, we used only functions able to work with high number of messages.